Siem Reap: History

 The Thai army managed to defeat the Burmese, who quickly retreated through the pass.
 Maha Chakkraphat's thoughts then turned to Cambodia.
 Not only had Ang Chan attacked and looted Prachinburi, turning its people into slaves, but he also refused to give Maha Chakkraphat a white elephant he had requested, rejecting even this token of submission to Siam.
 Maha Chakkraphat ordered Prince Ong, the governor of Sawankhalok, to lead an expedition to punish Ang Chan and recover the Thai captives.
 The rival armies met, and Ang Chan killed Prince Ong with a lucky musket shot from an elephant's back.
 The leaderless Thai army fled, and Ang Chan allegedly captured more than 10,000 Siamese soldiers.
 To celebrate his great victory, King Ang Chan supposedly named the battleground "Siem Reap", meaning 'the total defeat of Siam'.

 In reality, surviving historic sources make this derivation appear unlikely, since they date the decline of Angkor to more than a century before this, when a military expedition from Ayutthaya captured and sacked Angkor Wat, which began a long period of vassal rule over Cambodia.
 The 1431 capture coincided with the decline of Angkor, though the reasons behind its abandonment are not clear.
 They may have included environmental changes and failings of the Khmer infrastructure.

 From the 16th to the 19th centuries, infighting among the Khmer nobility led to periodic intervention and domination by both of Cambodia's more powerful neighbors, Vietnam and Siam.
 Siem Reap, along with Battambang (Phra Tabong) and Sisophon, major cities in northwest Cambodia, was under Siamese administration and the provinces were collectively known as Inner Cambodia from 1795 until 1907, when they were ceded to French Indochina.
-During the 18th century, under the rule of the Ayutthaya Kingdom, it was known as Nakhon Siam ('Siam's city').